 Jethro saw a problem, and he proposed a solution.
 I want you to notice here that Jethro did not try to force it on Moses but, rather, made the suggestion that Moses use it only if God was pleased with the advise.
 "I will give you counsel," he says in verse 19, "and God will be with you."

-God was pleased with the advice, and it's obvious that God accepted it.
+God was pleased with the advice, and it is obvious that God accepted it.
 God did permit these men to now join the structure to govern.
-And they are called here a "judge".
+And they are called here a "judge."
 Let's remember that this was a carnal nation.
-I don't know how many people were converted, as we would view conversion—Moses, Aaron, Joshua, and Caleb, maybe others as well.
+I do not know how many people were converted, as we would view conversion—Moses, Aaron, Joshua, and Caleb, maybe others as well.
 But we are talking here about a carnal nation.
 But I want you also to notice that the extent of the judges' authority, the limit of their authority, is not given.
 It is only given that they are to judge—that is, render decisions that are based on the law of God.